Please ensure Javascript is enabled for purposes of website accessibility

 • Professor and researcher of political incivility at the University of Kansas, Dr. Ashley Muddiman

-The event will be moderated by Margaret Talev, director of Syracuse University’s Institute for Democracy, Journalism and Citizenship and APS National Steering Committee Member. *Panelists’ and moderator’s full biographies below.
+The event was moderated by Margaret Talev, director of Syracuse University’s Institute for Democracy, Journalism and Citizenship, professor of practice at Newhouse School of Communications, and APS National Steering Committee Member. *Panelists’ and moderator’s full biographies below.

-This event is brought to you by American Public Square and the National WWI Museum and Memorial.
+This event was brought to you by American Public Square and the National WWI Museum and Memorial.

 WWI Museum